sergeyklay/ytc/README.md

 [![Codacy Badge][codacy badge]][codacy link]
 [![License: MIT][license badge]](./LICENSE)

-YTC is a Yaml Template Class example.
+YTC (a Yaml Template Class example) is an `yaml-cpp` example project.
 The main goal of this project is to show a possible strategy to convert user data types using [yaml-cpp][yaml-cpp link].

 ## Getting Started